jholsten/me2e/README.md

 </td>
     </tr>
     <tr>
-        <th>Verify that the Mock Server has received the expected request an arbitrary number of times</th>
+        <th>Verify that the Mock Server has received the expected request at least once</th>
 <td>

 ```kotlin